surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 ### Definition

-Visualisation provides different type of pictorial representation in the frm of charts and Bi+ allows you to create different type of charts and graphs depending on the data retrieved.
+Visualization displays different type of pictorial representation in the from of charts and graphs based on data retrieved.

 ## Types of Visualization

-Bi+ enables you to visualize the data retrieved in 9 different chart types with some standard editing options.
+Bi+ has an ab in 9 different chart types with some standard editing options.

 **01. General Section :**
 - **Title** label for chart and align them in top,bottom,left,right position